nkorf/nkorf/README.md

 ---
 ## About
-I am an associate professor in Business Analytics at the [Norwich Business School](http://business.uea.ac.uk), [University of East Anglia](http://www.uea.ac.uk), located in Norwich, UK.
-My main research area is concerned on the analytics of semistructured and unstructured data.
-I have extensive knowledge of Data Engineering techniques and methods as well as Advanced Statistical Programming and Machine Learning Techniques in various domains.
-In addition to my academic work, I also consult in various areas of analytics and collaborate with [Adastra](http://www.adastragrp.com) as a data scientist in residence, working on R&D activities in analytics, data engineering and applications of AI in business contexts including generative and inferential.
+I am an AI architect and Academic affiliated with the University of Nottingham and Ionian University working in various various areas of analytics and collaborate with [Adastra](http://www.adastragrp.com) as a data scientist in residence, working on R&D activities in analytics, data engineering and applications of AI in business contexts including generative and inferential.
 You can see a partial list of my publications in my [Google Scholar Profile](https://scholar.google.com/citations?user=T4VGRUIAAAAJ&hl=en).

 If you are interested in any of the following, please don't hesitate to contact me: